Frequently asked questions

 Monash Health Graduates are employed to work 64 hours per fortnight on a rotating roster, which includes morning, afternoon, and night shifts across all days of the week, including weekends and public holidays.
 Graduates are encouraged to discuss any specific rostering requests as needed.

-What are the ongoing employment opportunities available when I finish the Graduate Program?
+What are the employment opportunities available when I finish the Graduate Program?

-Monash Health currently retains 97% of graduates at the end of their graduate program.
-Upon successful program completion, graduates have the opportunity to apply to positions across the organisation.
+Monash Health currently retains 98% of graduates at the end of their graduate program.
+Upon successful program completion, graduates have the opportunity to apply to available positions across the organisation.

 Is there an option to work in a specialty area after your Graduate year if you have not done a rotation previously?